topological-state/stskit/README.md

-# stskit
+# STSkit and STSdispo

-_stskit_ provides graphical data analysis tools such as graphical timetable, track allocation and connection matrix that help you to play [Stellwerksim](https://www.stellwerksim.de) more efficiently.
+_STSkit_ provides plugins for the [Stellwerksim](https://www.stellwerksim.de) railroad traffic controller simulation game.
-[Stellwerksim](https://www.stellwerksim.de) is a collaborative online railroad traffic controller simulation game.
+The main program _STSdispo_ features live and interactive graphical timetable, track allocation and connection matrix modules that help you to play [Stellwerksim](https://www.stellwerksim.de) more efficiently.

-_stskit_ also implements a plugin client interface in Python that you can use in your own plugin development.
+The package also provides a plugin client interface in Python that you can use in your own plugin development.

 # Main Features

-The main program _sts-charts_ features the following visual components:
+The main program _STSdispo_ features the following modules:

 - Graphical and textual timetables
 - Track allocation diagram